mkdirlove/ReverseDucky/README.md

 After plugging the USB Rubber Ducky on the target machine it will automatically disable the Windows Defender and open a hidden Powershell that will download the payload and execute it in the background.

 ```
-This is for educational purposes only.
+This information is for educational purposes only.

 ~MR.$UD0
 ```